Naoise Ó Baoill

-Naoise Ó Baoill (born 1997) is an Irish-Japanese Gaelic footballer, reared in Japan and Australia and currently playing for Gaoth Dobhair.
+Naoise Ó Baoill (born 1997) is an Irish-Japanese Gaelic footballer, reared in Japan and Australia and who plays for Gaoth Dobhair.
 He formerly played for the Donegal county team.
 He has also played Australian rules football and association football in the past.

 Early life

 Born in Letterkenny, County Donegal, Ó Baoill's mother, Kumi, is Japanese and he spent much of his early childhood in her home country.
 He has two siblings, both of whom were born in Tokyo.
 His father Colm, an Irishman originally from Bóthar na Trá in Machaire Chlochair, got a job in Australia and the family moved there in 1998.